Keywords: AI & Wireless Communication & Information Theory.

 In this study, we present a truly wearable wirelessly powered smart rings that is thin, lightweight, and can work freely without battery life concerns.
 For achieving this functionality, our system aims at delivering power from a wristband to the smart rings wirelessly, utilizing the magnetic resonant coupling technique.

-I somethings upload photos to Google Maps, here is the most popular one (near 1 million views).
+I somethings upload photos to Google Maps, here is the most popular one (more than 2 million views).